Maximal Brain Damage Without Data or Optimization: Disrupting Neural Networks via Sign-Bit Flips: Locating Models' Most Critical Parameters

 When a single forward (and backward) pass is within the attacker's budget, we propose an enhanced attack, called \emethodname{}, inspired by \emph{gradient-based pruning} methods~\citep{LeCun1989OptimalBD,skeletonization,SNIP,GRASP,synflow}.
 These methods typically assign a saliency or importance score to each parameter $\theta_i$ by measuring how altering that parameter (e.g., pruning or modifying it) would affect the network’s loss or outputs.
 Although pruning and sign-flip attacks differ in goal, the underlying idea of identifying the ``most critical'' weights is similar.

 \textbf{Hybrid Importance Score}

 We define a hybrid importance scoring function that combines magnitude-based saliency with second-order information.
-Specifically, we start from a second-order Taylor expansion of a scalar loss function $\mathcal{R}(\theta)$ around $\theta_i$ \citep{LeCun1989OptimalBD,OBS}.
+This is not a new pruning criterion: the $|\theta_i|$ term matches magnitude-based pruning \citep{frankle2018lottery}, while the second-order component follows Taylor/OBD-style saliency \citep{LeCun1989OptimalBD,OBS}; our contribution is to use this combination for adversarial parameter manipulation under a strict one-pass budget.
 Let $\alpha$ and $\beta$ be tunable coefficients controlling the relative weight of magnitude- and gradient-based terms.
 For a given parameter~$\theta_i$,